EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 intended by the client.
 Unlike in the previous scenario, it will return a response based on that body to the client.

-Again, a first operation (that would go like “Homeless stole apples.
-What shall we do with him?” – “Set him free.”) is aborted by the proxy, and a part of that operation is later used in a different operation to prime the server for responding leniently to another operation that would originally have been “Hitman killed someone.
-What shall we do with him?” – “Hang him.”.
+Again, a first operation (that would go like “Girl stole apple.
+What shall we do with her?” – “Set her free.”) is aborted by the proxy, and a part of that operation is later used in a different operation to prime the server for responding leniently to another operation that would originally have been “Evil Queen poisened apple.
+What shall we do with her?” – “Lock her up.”.
 The attack is illustrated in
 {{freethehitman}}.

 ~~~~
 Client   Foe   Server
    |      |      |
-   +----->@      |    POST "Homeless stole apples.
+   +----->@      |    POST "Girl stole apple.
 Wh"
    |      |      |        (Block1: 0, more to come)

 (Client: We'll try that one later again; for now, we have something